January 10, 2023 by Anna-Bet Stemmet

 For Super Bowl party drinks with plenty of kick (pardon the pun), look no further than the always-iconic Long Island Iced Tea.
 This potent cocktail is a very popular party drink that is easy to batch.
 You will need a large pitcher, half a cup of each liquor (vodka, white rum, tequila, gin, and Grand Marnier), ¾ cup of both lemon juice and sugar syrup, and one and a half cups of cola, with lemon slices to garnish.
 Mix it together, add ice to tall glasses, pour, and serve.

 13. Spicy Margarita cocktail

 If you enjoy drink recipes with a bit of Latin American swagger, try a Spicy Margarita.
-This drink is tailor-made to be paired with dishes like tacos, cheesy nachos, and BBQ grilled corn, so it fits right into the Super Bowl theme.
+This drink is tailor-made to be paired with dishes like tacos, cheesy nachos, and fire-grilled corn, so it fits right into the Superbowl theme.
 It’s also easy to make in a pitcher.
-Simply muddle the jalapeños, add the tequila, Grand Marnier, agave syrup, and lime juice.
+Simply muddle the jalapeños in your serving container, and add the tequila, Grand Marnier, agave syrup, and lime juice.
 Stir to combine, top with ice, and stir for another 30 seconds until the pitcher is nice and frosty.

 14. Hot Toddy cocktail

-When game day is on the cooler side, it can be nice to serve up a hot drink like the super cozy Hot Toddy.
-This time-honored recipe harks back to the 1800s but is just as popular today.
+When game day is on the cooler side, it can be nice to serve up a hot drink like the super cosy Hot Toddy.
+This time-honoured recipe harks back to the 1800s but is just as popular today.
 It’s also a cinch to prep in batches.
-Just add Wild Turkey Bourbon Whiskey, fresh lemon juice, brown sugar, spices (we like star anise and cloves), and lemon slices to a heat-proof serving container, and Bob’s your uncle.
+You just add Wild Turkey Bourbon Whiskey, fresh lemon juice, brown sugar, spices (we like star anise and cloves), and lemon slices to a heat-proof serving container, and Bob’s your uncle.